ivuorinen/starred/README.md

 - [maxbeier/text-spinners](https://github.com/maxbeier/text-spinners) - Pure text, CSS only, font independent, inline loading indicators
 - [merlinmann/wisdom](https://github.com/merlinmann/wisdom) - Merlin Mann attempts to capture the best advice he's heard and learned from.
 - [ossu/computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!
-- [prime-radiant-inc/kindle-highlight-exporter](https://github.com/prime-radiant-inc/kindle-highlight-exporter) - Export Kindle Notebook highlights and notes to local markdown files.
+- [prime-radiant-inc/kindle-highlight-exporter](https://github.com/prime-radiant-inc/kindle-highlight-exporter) - A browser bookmarklet that exports your Kindle Notebook highlights and notes to local markdown files, one book per file, bundled into a ZIP, with no backend.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [sk3pp3r/cheat-sheet-pdf](https://github.com/sk3pp3r/cheat-sheet-pdf) - 📜 A Cheat-Sheet Collection from the WWW
 - [taitems/iOS-Overlay](https://github.com/taitems/iOS-Overlay) -  iOS Overlay/Notification Plugin for the Web!